isene/xrpn/README.md

 You need Ruby installed to get XRPN to work.

+You also need to install the Ruby Gem tty-prompt: `gem install tty-prompt`

 To install XRPN, simply clone this repository and run the script `INSTALL.sh`.
 It is only tested on Linux but should work well on Mac OS and BSD systems.
 If you are on Windows, please tell me if it works in that environment.
 The install script will put create a symbolic link in your home directory - named ".xrpn" to make it a hidden directory - pointing to the cloned repo.
 It will also attempt to add a symlink to "~/bin" to make it easy to run XRPN.

 A Ruby Gemfile will be created soon that will make all this a lot easier.